hexagramg/myrmidex-keeb/README.md

 ![Myrmidex keyboard](https://live.staticflickr.com/65535/51756809526_140cf8454c_k.jpg)

 In this repository you will find gerbers and schematics.
 Gerbers were exported with jlcpcb support in mind.
-Schematics was made in kicad.
+Schematics were made in kicad.